bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+    -forEach modifies existing array. .map return a new array.
 2. What is the difference between a function and a method?
+    -A method is associated with an object.
 3. What is closure?
+    -A Closure makes a global variable private.
 4. Describe the four rules of the 'this' keyword.
+    * 1. Window Binding: The value of 'this' will be the window when in the global scope.
+    * 2. Implicit Binding: 'this' refers to the object before the dot.
+    * 3. New Binding: Used with constructor fucntions.
+    * 4. Explicit Binding: Whenever .call or .apply are used.
     5. Why do we need super() in an extended class?
+    -super gives access to the parent class.
 ## Project Set up

 Follow these steps to set up and work on your project: